jfoclpf/autocosts/readme.md

 `cd autocosts/ && npm install`<br>
 `node bin/index.js`

-This will run a `node` server application with the calculator.
-For more information on builidng run `./build.sh -h`.
+This will run a `node` server local application with the calculator.
+For more information on builidng run `node build.js -h`.
 For more information on the application run `node bin/index.js -h`.

 ## How does it work?

 Autocosts uses `nodejs`, `expressjs` and `handlebars` to supply a server application that renders a car costs calculator as a webpage loaded by any common browser.

 The project is optimized for a web-based version, and for an APP developped in Apache Cordova.
-The `XX` stands for the 2-letter ISO country code, and not for the language, since for example United Kingdom and Australia have the same language but different realities concerning the taxes, the terms applied to automobile costs and the units for fuel efficiency.
+The 2 last letters on the URI stands for the 2-letter ISO country code, and not for the language, since for example United Kingdom and Australia have the same language but different realities concerning the taxes, the terms applied to automobile costs and the units for fuel efficiency.
 The translations/language files apply therefore only to the selected country.
-Additional countries are very welcomed.

 The project already considers all the units and fuel efficiency cases, different in many countries.
 The variations for fuel efficiency are `l/100km`, `km/l`, `mpg(US)`, `mpg(imp)` and for distance are `km`, `miles` and `mil` (Nordic mile=10km).
 More information can be found in the directory `src/countries/`.